AFCON TITBIT… AFCON TITBIT…AFCON TITBIT…

 *FORMAT

-For the second successive tournament, the Africa Cup of Nations will have 24 participants.
+For the second successive tournament, the Africa Cup of Nations is having 24 participants.

 That means six groups of four, with the top two qualifying for the last 16 alongside the four best-ranked third-placed sides.